Who are we?

 The AFL Fans Association (AFLFA) was formed in December 2013 by a group of grassroots supporters who felt that as the game’s largest stakeholder, AFL fans needed a collective voice.

 The AFLFA aims to give fans a strong and independent voice, ensuring they are not treated as consumers, but stakeholders who should be consulted.
 We are independent and not affiliated with the AFL or any AFL clubs.

 How is the AFLFA run?

 The AFLFA is an incorporated association run by a committee that is elected each year at an AGM.
 The committee is supported by state representatives around Australia.
 All AFLFA committee members are volunteers who juggle their commitments with professional and family lives.
-Current AFLFA Patrons are Sue Alberti AC and Justin Madden and they are joined by Ambassador Brett ‘Trout’ Beattie.
+Our current AFLFA Patron is Sue Alberti AC, and she is joined by our Ambassador Brett ‘Trout’ Beattie.

 Who do we represent?

 We represent the interests of everyday fans who love the game of Australian Rules.
 This includes club members, AFL and MCC members, grassroots supporters who turn up every week, casual fans, and those who passionately follow the game from home.

 To become an AFLFA member, membership is free and is open to anyone who is a fan of the AFL.
 The more members we have, the stronger the AFLFA’s voice will be.

 What does the AFLFA do?